Board of Trustees

-Dr. David Bruce is executive assistant to the Reverend Billy Graham, and is president of Blue Ridge Broadcasting of Asheville, North Carolina.
-David currently resides in Black Mountain, North Carolina with his wife Kerri and daughter, Rachel.
-He is a member of the Boards of the Billy Graham Center at Wheaton College, the Billy Graham Evangelistic Association, and the Southern Baptist Theological Seminary.
-David, Kerri and Rachel are members of Lake Hills Church in Candler, North Carolina.
-He serves as Chair of the Board of Trustees of Montreat College.
+Dr. David Bruce is the Executive Vice President of the Billy Graham Archives & Research Center and the Billy Graham Library in Charlotte, North Carolina.
+Additionally, he serves as president of Blue Ridge Broadcasting of Asheville, North Carolina and is a member of the Boards of the Billy Graham Center at Wheaton College, the Billy Graham Evangelistic Association, and Southern Baptist Theological Seminary.
+David currently resides in Black Mountain, North Carolina with his wife Kerri, and they are members of Lake Hills Church in Candler, North Carolina.

 Mr. Charlie Davidson

 Charlie Davidson has served as Chairman, President, and Chief Executive Officer of J.A.
 Jones Construction Company in Charlotte, NC.
 He also served as an office engineer at the Charles H. Tompkins Company in Washington, D.C., the vice president and manager at Metric Constructors in Charlotte, and the president at Tiber Construction Company, Fairfax, Virginia.
 In addition, Davidson has served on several boards and is formerly a member of the Construction Industry Roundtable.
 Currently, Charlie Davidson and his wife, Joanne, reside in Charlotte.
 They have three grown children.

 Ms. H. Claire Efird